joshuajleigh/ex2mutt/README.md

     - viewing of attached images via feh
     - querying of LDAP server for users/emails
     - general xdg-open for other files

+TODO:
+  - write a bash script to prompt for info